 DRG rates are adjusted by an update factor each federal fiscal year, which begins on October 1.
 The index used to adjust the DRG rates, known as the "hospital market basket index," gives consideration to the inflation experienced by hospitals in purchasing goods and services.
 Generally, however, the percentage increases in the DRG payments have been lower than the projected increase in the cost of goods and services purchased by hospitals.
-For federal fiscal years 2006, 2005 and 2004, the update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factor is 3.4%.
+For federal fiscal years 2007, 2006, 2005 and 2004, the update factors were 3.4%, 3.7%, 3.3% and 3.4%, respectively.
+For 2008, the update factor is 3.3%.
 Hospitals are allowed to receive the full basket update if they provide the Centers for Medicare and Medicaid Services ("CMS") with specific data relating to the quality of services provided.
 We have complied fully with this requirement and intend to comply fully in future periods.
-Pursuant to a proposed CMS rule, which is expected to be finalized in August 2007, the update factor for 2008 would be 3.3%.
-In addition, CMS has proposed to institute a 2.4% reduction to the standard DRG rate update in both 2008 and 2009 to account for anticipated DRG upcoding by hospitals under the proposed severity-adjusted DRGs (referred to as Medicare Severity DRGs or "MS-DRGs").
+CMS has also restructured the inpatient PPS DRGs to account more fully for the severity of patient illness.
+As a result, payments are expected to increase for hospitals serving more severely ill patients and decrease for those serving patients who are less severely ill.
+The new severity-adjusted DRGs will be phased-in over 2008 and 2009.

-In August 2006, CMS finalized new provisions for the hospital inpatient PPS for the upcoming federal fiscal year, which includes a significant change in the manner in which it determines the underlying relative weights used to calculate the DRG payment amount.
-For federal fiscal year 2007, CMS has begun to phase-in the use of hospital costs rather than hospital charges for the DRG relative weight determination.
-This change will phase-in ratably over three years with full phase-in to be completed in federal fiscal year 2009.
+In August 2006, CMS finalized new provisions for the hospital inpatient PPS for the upcoming federal fiscal year, which included a significant change in the manner in which it determines the underlying relative weights used to calculate the DRG payment amount.
+For federal fiscal year 2007, CMS began to phase-in the use of hospital costs rather than hospital charges for the DRG relative weight determination.
+This change is to phase-in ratably over three years with full phase-in to be completed in federal fiscal year 2009.